Fossil Evidence

 4.1.4 - Patterns in rock layers and fossils show change over time

-What characteristics distinguish rocks from minerals?
-What can patterns in rock layers tell us about change over time?
-Students become geologists by exploring specimens from each phase of the rock cycle and a variety of minerals.
+What can patterns in rock layers tell us about environmental change over time?
+What do these patterns tell us about Utah’s past environments?
+Students become geologists by exploring specimens from around Utah while learning to interpret clues about the past.

 4.1.4 Patterns in rock layers and fossils show change over time